-FAO and its partners invite forestry practitioners to come together for one of the largest and most important forestry gatherings in the region in 2016.
+FAO and its partners invite people interested, and committed to, sustainable forest management in Asia and the Pacific to come together for one of the largest and most important forestry gatherings in the region in 2016.
 The 26th Session of the Asia-Pacific Forestry Commission will be organized in conjunction with the third Asia-Pacific Forestry Week 2016, in Clark Freeport Zone, Philippines, 22-26 February 2016.

 The Republic of the Philippines' Department of Environment and Natural Resources (DENR) will co-host the event.